-- Scenarios must distinguish physical failures in the system and the software's perception of the failure.

-- Do not assume software is omniscient.

-- Scenarios tend to deal with:

-- Failure of internal component or external system.

-- Reconfiguration of physical system.

-- Maintenance or reconfiguration.
+- Distinguish between failures and software's perception of the failure. - Do not assume software is omniscient. - Scenarios tend to deal with: - Failure of internal component or external system. - Reconfiguration of physical system. - Maintenance or reconfiguration of software.

-- Overview: Be clear about what needs to be available. - System/environment state: The state of the system when the fault or failure occurs may also affect the desired system response. - If the system has already failed and is not in normal mode, it may be desirable to shut it down. - If this is the first failure, degradation of response time or functions may be preferred.
+- Overview: Be clear about what needs to be available. - System/environment state: The state of the system when failure occurs may affect the response. - If this is the first failure, degradation of response time or functionality. - If the system has already failed and is not in normal mode, shut it down.